-The line of fiber optic SMA-FL Cells is the top choice for many fluorescence measurements.
-SMA-FL cells can be made in Stainless Steel or black Ultem.
+The line of fiber optic SMA Z-Cells is the top choice for many absorbance measurements.
+SMA-Z-Cell path lengths are available between 2.5mm - 100mm and can be made in PEEK, Plexiglas, Stainless Steel, Teflon, and Ultem.
 The cells contain fused silica windows and are compatible with standard SMA-905 terminated fiber optic cables.

-The SMA-FL cell is designed to accommodate many common optical measurements.
-It is ideal for use in flow injection, sequential injection and stand-alone applications and is readily disassembled for cleaning.
+The SMA Z-cell is designed to accommodate common optical measurements.
+It is designed to minimize bubble entrapment in flow injection and sequential injection and is readily disassembled for cleaning.

 Please note that flow cells should not be exposed to aggressive materials for long periods of time and doing so may cause significant damage.
 If prolonged exposure is necessary, please consult the specification sheet in this manual to select a flow cell material most suitable to your application.
-It is advised to fill the flow cell with water or air when not in use.